vladi1995/realEstate/README.md

 + Pagination
 + Application uploaded in cloud with the help of firebase - (https://ng-realestate-2407b.web.app/)
 + Bootstrap
++ Angular animations when routing through the page

 ## Used technologies:
 1. Angular & TypeScript